matthiask/406.ch/posts/20250522-django-javascript-modules-and-importmaps.md

 Title: Django, JavaScript modules and importmaps
 Categories: Django, Programming
-Draft: remove-this-to-publish

 # How I'm using Django, JavaScript modules and importmaps together

-I have been spending a lot of time in the last few weeks working on [django-prose-editor](https://github.com/matthiask/django-prose-editor/).
+I have been spending a lot of time in the last few months working on [django-prose-editor](https://github.com/matthiask/django-prose-editor/).
 First I've rebuilt the editor on top of [Tiptap](https://406.ch/writing/rebuilding-django-prose-editor-from-the-ground-up/)